Warp-net/docs/architecture.md

 2. Post is timestamped and post ID generated
 3. Node broadcasts the post to connected peers (only followers)
 4. Posts propagate transitively through the network
-5. Moderation filters apply on receipt or rendering (TODO)
+5. Moderation filters apply on receipt or rendering

 ---